tongil10/holbertonschool-shell/basics/README.md

 11-lists: Lists all files (including hidden) in current, parent, and /boot directories in long format.
 12-file_type: Prints the type of the file /tmp/iamafile.
 13-symbolic_link: Creates a symbolic link named __ls__ to /bin/ls in the current directory.
+14-copy_html: Copies all HTML files to parent directory if missing or newer than existing files.